-- A two-credit, intensive Senior Thesis Seminar, during the fall and spring semesters of the senior year (ANTH 450/451).
+- A two-credit, intensive Senior Thesis Seminar, during the fall and spring semesters of the senior year (ANTH H450 and ANTH H451).

 All major programs require the approval of the major advisor.
 Students may count no more than one biological anthropology or archaeology course for the Haverford major.
 Students must take the remaining courses in the Haverford Anthropology Department, in an anthropology department within the Tri-Co or at Penn.
 Taking courses to count toward the major outside of Haverford’s Anthropology Department, outside of the discipline, or while studying abroad requires approval of the student’s advisor.
 Typically no more than two courses from outside of Tri-Co anthropology that relate to the student’s specific interests are counted towards the major though this can be discussed with the advisor in special cases.

-The senior thesis consists of two courses, Anthropology 450 and Anthropology 451 for which the student receives two credits.
-Anthropology 450 is a once a week seminar course taught during the fall semester by one faculty member.
-In this course all seniors will meet together to define their research questions, write a research prospectus, do ethnographic exercises, study professional ethics, familiarize themselves with IRBs, and do a literature review of their topic.
-Anthropology 451 in the spring semester is run as a supervised independent research and writing course in which each student works on their own to complete the research and writing of their thesis.
-During Anthropology 451, each student does guided research on their topic, drafts and writes a thesis, and does a public presentation of their thesis research, and takes an oral comprehensive exam.
+The senior thesis consists of two courses, ANTH H450 and ANTH H451.
+Anthropology 450 is a seminar course taught during the fall semester, typically by one faculty member who receives one teaching credit.
+For ANTH H450, students define their research question, write and rewrite a research prospectus, do ethnographic exercises, study professional ethics, familiarize themselves with IRBs, and conclude with a literature review of their topic.
+ANTH H451 is supervised research and writing.
+A faculty member receives one credit for supervising four to six senior theses.
+During ANTH H450, each student does guided research on their topic, drafts and writes a thesis, and does a public presentation of their thesis research, and takes an oral comprehensive exam.

 Requirements for Honors